PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 stats contract before considering a separate extraction.
 Keep validation small and sequential, reject any model that triggers SWAP, commit and push one coherent checkpoint at a time, and do not create a pull request.

+## Static shape-signature sanitizer extraction: completed state

+The former 206-line `_sanitize_static_shape_signature_consistency` lowerer
+implementation is now owned by `passes/static_shape_signature_sanitization.py`.
+The old private symbol is a thin compatibility wrapper and both production calls remain at their original late-pipeline positions.
+This checkpoint is a mechanical ownership move: it retains the single producer-map build, boundary metadata handling, special WHERE/RANGE/RESHAPE/TOPK_V2 roots, recursive memoization, cycle stop, constant lineage stop, graph-output leading-axis policy, mutation order, and all four stats keys.
+It changes tensor shape signatures only; topology and LayoutState are untouched.

+Temporary environment-gated instrumentation was removed before implementation.
+On six sequential short controls, all twelve calls made zero static repairs.
+The ownership counters were nevertheless non-zero: the final `FastestDet` call preserved 13 boundary signatures and 26 multi-axis lineage signatures;
+both `osnet025_Nx3x256x128` calls preserved three boundary signatures and 295 leading-axis signatures.
+The other measured calls were zero.
+All six controls passed in 2.609-16.515 seconds, maximum absolute error stayed below `2.2e-05`, and process-tree SWAP was zero.

+Eleven focused owner tests cover scalar completion, missing/rank-mismatched/ stale signatures, dynamic runtime no-op, boundary-map normalization, every runtime-dependent root family, options and constant-shape RESHAPE targets, recursive leading and multi-axis lineage, constant termination, graph-output preservation, cycle termination, idempotence, and wrapper equality.
+With the four active legacy fixtures and the ownership selector the focused gate passes `16 passed in 1.89s`; the complete architecture suite passes `222 passed in 38.25s`.
+The final combined branch gate across all five extracted owner test modules, active legacy selectors, shape reconciliation, and architecture passes `296 passed in 39.30s`.
+A fixed-seed differential harness extracted the old helper from the pre-change commit and compared stats plus every tensor signature with the new owner across 250 generated ModelIR cases; all matched.

+Post-extraction sequential validation used the two real positive owners only.
+`FastestDet.onnx` passed in 3.755 seconds with maximum absolute error `1.3113021850585938e-05`; `osnet025_Nx3x256x128.onnx` passed in 4.053 seconds
+with maximum absolute error `2.193450927734375e-05`.
+Both had process-tree SWAP zero.
+Their six float32, float16, and tensor-correspondence artifacts are byte-identical to the pre-change controls.
+No regression is known.

+The next adjacent raw lowerer helper is `_realign_dynamic_boundary_shape_signature_map`.
+Before changing it, determine whether it belongs with this sanitizer or ONNX boundary analysis, fix the alignment-helper contract and two production positions, and measure whether it has a non-zero short real owner.
+Continue with sequential zero-SWAP validation, commit and push coherent checkpoints, and do not create a pull request.